Date and time: Sunday, 28 May 2023 09:15 – 16:00 BST

 Basic equipment you may wish to consider bringing on the ride:

 All our rides are led by a ride leader who will try to, where possible, keep groups together and try to ride at the pace of the slowest.
-Ride leaders are experienced Haringey Cycling Campaign and Enfield Cycling Campaign members.
+Ride leaders are experienced Haringey Cycling Campaign members.
 They are qualified mechanics, first aiders, and cycling instructors.

 Ride leaders are responsible for planning the route and directions during the ride.